Shaikhaseena16/RISC-V_VSDIAT/week2/README.md

 ---

+# Role of Functional Modeling in VSDBabySoC Design Flow

+Before moving to **RTL (Register Transfer Level)** and **physical design**, functional modeling plays a critical role in the development of **VSDBabySoC**.

+## Why Functional Modeling?
+- **Early Validation:** Ensures the SoC concept and architecture work as intended before detailed RTL coding.
+- **Design Exploration:** Allows testing of multiple design ideas (e.g., clocking, data flow, DAC behavior) quickly.
+- **Bug Detection:** Identifies logical or architectural flaws early, saving time and cost in later design stages.
+- **Reference Model:** Acts as a “golden” model against which RTL implementations can be verified.

+## Application in VSDBabySoC
+1. **System Behavior:** Models the interaction between RVMYTH, PLL, and DAC to validate overall data flow.
+2. **Clock Synchronization:** Simulates PLL behavior to check stable clock generation for processor and DAC.
+3. **Data Processing:** Verifies that the RVMYTH’s r17 register cycles values correctly for continuous data streams.
+4. **Analog Output:** Emulates the DAC’s digital-to-analog conversion to ensure correct multimedia output (saved in **OUT**).

+## Benefits Before RTL & Physical Design
+- Reduces risk of costly design rework.
+- Provides confidence that RTL implementation will meet system-level goals.
+- Shortens design cycle by catching errors early.
+- Guides physical design by validating functionality before focusing on layout, timing, and power.
+---
+# Why BabySoC is a Simplified Model for Learning SoC Concepts

+**BabySoC** is designed as a small and easy-to-understand System on Chip, making it perfect for beginners to learn how SoCs work.

+## Reasons BabySoC is Simplified
+- **Small Size:** Uses only a few key components (RVMYTH processor, PLL, DAC).
+- **Clear Functionality:** Each block has a simple, well-defined role (process data, generate clock, convert signals).
+- **Easy Flow:** Shows the basic sequence of SoC operation — input → process → output.
+- **Hands-On Learning:** Lets learners see how digital data becomes real-world signals (like sound or video).
+- **Step-by-Step Approach:** Provides a foundation before moving to complex SoCs with many IPs and large designs.

+## Learning Benefits
+- Understand core SoC concepts without being overwhelmed.
+- Practice the complete design flow: **functional modeling → RTL → physical design.**
+- Build confidence to explore larger, real-world SoC projects.
+---
 ## 🎯 Use Cases & Learning Value

 - **Signal Output & Multimedia Demo**: Interface with analog hardware (TVs, speakers) for visual or audio projects